- Future Student Information

 Welcome From the Director of The WKU School of Nursing:

-Our mission is to provide a range of undergraduate and graduate nursing programs to meet the changing health care needs of a global society.
+Our mission is to provide a range of high quality undergraduate and graduate nursing programs to meet the changing health care needs of a global society.

 Why Choose Nursing as a Career?